Skip to content

 Figure 7-32 The four rotation cases of AVL tree

-As shown in Table 7-3, we determine which of the above cases an unbalanced node belongs to by judging the sign of the balance factor of the unbalanced node and its higher-side child's balance factor.
+As shown in Table 7-3, we determine which case the unbalanced node belongs to by judging the signs of the balance factor of the unbalanced node and the balance factor of its taller-side child node.

 Table 7-3 Conditions for Choosing Among the Four Rotation Cases

-Balance factor of unbalanced node Balance factor of child node Rotation method to use
+Balance factor of the unbalanced node Balance factor of the child node Rotation method to apply

-For convenience, we encapsulate the rotation operations into a function.
-With this function, we can perform rotations on various kinds of imbalances, restoring balance to unbalanced nodes.
+For ease of use, we encapsulate the rotation operations into a function.
+With this function, we can perform rotations for various imbalance situations, restoring balance to unbalanced nodes.
 The code is as follows:

 avl_tree.py